|Catch us at:|

 September-October 2011 Radio Guide article: "Shively Labs - Where FM Antennas Are Not Just a Sideline"

 May-June 2008 Radio Guide article:

 Shively Labs Model 2530, 2630 and 2930 branched combiners are designed to combine the signals of two, three, or four stations over a single antenna.
 These combiners provide superior performance in the smallest space possible, and are fully IBOC-compliant.
 All Shively Labs combiners use bandpass filtering, providing higher spectral purity, flat in-band frequency response, and typical isolation values of 50 dB or higher – even for frequencies 0.8 MHz apart – and ensuring conformance to the most stringent regulatory specifications.

-Each Shively Labs branched combiner consists of bandpass filters (one for each station), a matching section, and a precision directional coupler for the output.
+Each Shively Labs branched combiner consists of bandpass filters (one for each station), a matching section.
+An optional a precision single directional coupler for the output is available upon request.
 Shively Labs branched combiners do not require system reject loads.

 Each bandpass filter is sized according to the output power of the transmitter it is paired with.
 For most applications, three-cavity bandpass filters are the optimum choice.
 Two-cavity filters can be used where the frequency spread already provides a good deal of isolation, and where space is at a premium.
 For three- and four-station combiners where the frequency spacing is 1.8 MHz or closer, four-cavity bandpass filters may be required for the middle station(s).
 Feedback loops are used on any combiner with 1.8 MHz or closer spacing.

 Combiners can be designed from any combination of bandpass filter designs.
 Because of the large number of possible combinations, most of the data on this website were developed assuming that all filters in a combiner system are of identical design.